Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 To ensure that inequality constraints are integer-valued (which is necessary for their simulation via the slack variable method in Section \ref{sec:inequality}), we multiply the inequalities in Eq.~\eqref{eq:ETF_cons} by a factor of 10 and round coefficients to the nearest integer.
 In practice, the high dimensionality of the slack variables necessary to enforce all inequality constraints makes their classical simulation computationally intractable, so we enforce only one upper bound constraint for each simulated problem instance.
 We also reject instances in which all states are feasible, or in which all feasible states have the same objective energy (leading to an undefined approximation ratio).

-Figures \ref{fig:ETF-summary} and \ref{fig:ETF-histograms} summarize our ETF simulation results.
-Both Q-CHOP and the SAA perform well as measured by the approximation ratio.
-However, Q-CHOP is more likely to produce a solution with very high approximation ratio, and on average there is a significant performance gap between Q-CHOP and the SAA in the probability of finding a near-optimal solution (now relaxed to being 0.01-optimal because objective function values are not integer-valued, and may therefore be arbitrarily close together).
-There is no longer a clean separation between Q-CHOP and the SAA in how their near-optimal-state probability grows with the quantum runtime $T$, but typical growth for Q-CHOP is more favorable than that for the SAA.
+Figures \ref{fig:ETF-summary} and \ref{fig:ETF-histograms} summarize our bond ETF simulation results.
+Both Q-CHOP and the SQAA perform well as measured by the in-constraint approximation ratio.
+However, Q-CHOP is more likely to produce a solution with very high in-constraint approximation ratio, and on average there is a significant performance gap between Q-CHOP and the SQAA in the probability of finding a near-optimal solution (now relaxed to being 0.01-optimal because objective function values are not integer-valued, and may therefore be arbitrarily close together).
+There is no longer a clean separation between Q-CHOP and the SQAA in how their near-optimal-state probability grows with the quantum runtime $T$, but typical growth for Q-CHOP is more favorable than that for the SQAA.